skaija/susan-testing/Test/APIs/1-routing-api/bicycling/index.md

 ### Query Bicycle route from Kamppi to Pisa

+Click [this link]() to run the query below in GraphiQL.
+It should fetch bicycle route from Kamppi to Pisa.

-- note maxWalkDistance is used for cycling too
+**Note:** maxWalkDistance is used for cycling too

 ```
 {